serkanbal/data-types-and-variables-hw/readme.md

 - Submit a pull request on GitHub from your fork back to the original repo
   - _please put your name in the pull request title_
   - _from the original repo, click on the "Pull Requests" tab and double check that your request appears in the list_

+---

+## Licensing
+1. All content is licensed under a CC­BY­NC­SA 4.0 license.
+2. All software code is licensed under GNU GPLv3.
+For commercial use or alternative licensing, please contact [legal@ga.co](mailto:legal@ga.co).